-There have been over $9 million in capitol improvements since Scarano’s hiring in the summer of 2000.
-Recently, a new scoreboard was put in at Cowell Stadium while the football locker room received a facelift as part the most recent renovation phase.
-Changes to the locker room included a new lighting system while a 55-inch flat-screen TV and Fathead-designed murals featuring former players and UNH historical were added to the walls.
+In 2012, a new scoreboard was installed at Cowell Stadium, and the football locker room received a facelift.
+Changes included a new lighting system while a 55-inch flat-screen TV and Fathead-designed murals featuring former players and UNH historical images were added to the walls.
 A memorial of Todd Walker was also added in honor of the former Wildcat wide receiver who suffered an untimely and heroic death in March of 2011.
-In the summer of 2007, the Cowell Stadium grass field was replaced with a $1 million Field Turf synthetic surface.
+In summer 2007, the Cowell Stadium grass field was replaced with a $1 million FieldTurf synthetic surface.

-As part of a $650,000 renovation project in the summer of 2011, the field turf at Bremner Field was replaced with a new state-of-the-art surface used by many varsity teams and for student recreational activities.
+As part of a $650,000 renovation project in the summer of 2011, the field turf at Bremner Field was replaced with a new surface used by many varsity teams and for student recreational activities.
 In the fall of 2008, the Paul Sweet Oval renovation was completed to include new surfaces, lighting, painting, infrastructure upgrades and the replacement of windows that existed in the original architecture.
 The total cost of the project exceeded $500,000.
 Additionally in 2007, a complete renovation of Lundholm Gymnasium was undertaken.
-The $600,000 overhaul included a new state-of-the-art bleacher system, new scoreboards, competition baskets and other aesthetic enhancements.
+The $600,000 overhaul included a new bleacher system, new scoreboards, competition baskets and other aesthetic enhancements.

-He also served as chair of the NCAA Division I Men’s Ice Hockey Committee in 2005-06 and 2006-07 and is currently on the America East Executive Council.
-Most recently, Scarano was a member of the Hockey East Restructuring team that successfully recruited Notre Dame and the University of Connecticut to the conference.
-Outside of athletics, Scarano is in his 10th year on the Board of Corporators at Canterbury Shaker Village, a non-profit museum located in Canterbury, N.H.
+He also served as chair of the NCAA Division I Men’s Ice Hockey Committee in 2005-06 and 2006-07.
+Scarano was a member of the Hockey East restructuring team that successfully recruited Notre Dame and University of Connecticut to the conference.
+Outside of athletics, Scarano is in his 12th year on the Board of Corporators at Canterbury Shaker Village, a non-profit museum located in Canterbury, N.H.

-Before arriving at the University of New Hampshire, Scarano held the position of Athletics Director at Colorado College from July 1996 through June 2000.
+Before arriving at UNH, Scarano held the position of Athletics Director at Colorado College from July 1996 through June 2000.
 During his tenure, Colorado College was ranked among the top 20 Division III programs in the Sears Cup national standings and produced several All-Americans, all-academic award winners and NCAA post-graduate scholarship recipients.
 Prior to his stay in Colorado Springs, Scarano worked for 13 years at Colgate University, where he served as assistant director of athletics, director of physical education, associate director, and senior associate director.